hariravichandran/windows-user-profile-slimmer/README.md

 This program has also only been tested on Windows 11, have not looked into older versions of Windows (10, 8.1, 8, 7, ... etc.).

+It's possible (but not likely!) that a Windows Update might adjust/remove the symbolic links.
+In that case, remember that `symlinks.txt` is stored in your User Profile Directory and has the list of all the symlinks that have been made.

 ---

 ## Environment Creation Using Anaconda 3